 Northwest Ridge Route

 The trail soon made its way up the northwest ridge.
-At the fork in the forest, we stayed right and continued upward.
-Not sure where the other path would lead.
-Later we went onto another roadway at 2120′ north of the ridgeline.
+We stayed right and continued at the fork in the trees, not knowing where the other path would lead.
+Soon, we went onto another road at 2120′ north of the ridgeline.

-The road took us east for a bit.
-Then it turned south toward the top.
-Along the way was another bike path cutting through the old roadway.
-Shortly, we dove into the trees and went a short distance east to reach the highest point.
+The road took us east before going south toward the top.
+Along the way was another bike path cutting the old roadway.
+Shortly, we dove into the trees and went a short distance east to the high point.

 See more trip photos here.